-These Rules apply to all proceedings before the adjudicative committees of the Institute of Chartered Accountants of Ontario.
+These Rules apply to all proceedings before the adjudicative committees of the Chartered Professional Accountants of Ontario ("CPA Ontario").

-- (1) In these Rules, unless the context requires otherwise, words that are not defined in subrule (2) have the meanings defined in the Act, the bylaws, or the Statutory Powers Procedure Act. - (2) In these Rules,

-"Act" means the Chartered Accountants Act, 2010;

-- "appeal" means an appeal from any decision of the registrar, Discipline Committee or Capacity Committee for which there is an appeal provided in the Act; - "Chair" includes a Deputy Chair and any other person designated by the Chair;

-"document" includes data and information in electronic form;

-- "electronic" includes created, recorded, transmitted or stored in digital form or other intangible form by electronic, magnetic or optical means or by any other means that has capabilities for creation, recording, transmission, or storage similar to those means, and "electronically" has a corresponding meaning; - "governing documents" includes the Act, and any other legislation governing the processes of the Institute, and the bylaws, regulations, rules and policies of the Institute; - "hearing" means a proceeding under the Act that commences with the service of an originating process, and includes a motion; - "holiday" means a holiday as defined in the Rules of Civil Procedure; - "Institute" includes any committee or representative of the Institute which is a party to a hearing under these rules; - "motion" means a request for a ruling or decision by a tribunal on a particular issue at any stage in the proceeding which is subject to these Rules, other than a request for an adjournment; - "person" includes an individual, sole proprietorship, partnership, unincorporated association, unincorporated syndicate, unincorporated organization, trust, body corporate, and a natural person in his or her capacity as trustee, executor, administrator, or other legal representative;
+- (1) In these Rules, unless the context requires otherwise, words that are not defined in subrule (2) have the meanings defined in the Act, the bylaws, or the Statutory Powers Procedure Act. - (2) In these Rules, - "Act" means the Chartered Professional Accountants of Ontario Act, 2017; - "appeal" means an appeal from any decision of the registrar, Discipline Committee or Capacity Committee for which there is an appeal provided in the Act; - "Chair" includes a Deputy Chair and any other person designated by the Chair; - "CPA Ontario" includes any committee or representative of CPA Ontario which is a party to a hearing under these rules; - "document" includes data and information in electronic form: - "electronic" includes created, recorded, transmitted or stored in digital form or other intangible form by electronic, magnetic or optical means or by any other means that has capabilities for creation, recording, transmission, or storage similar to those means, and "electronically" has a corresponding meaning; - "governing documents" includes the Act, and any other legislation governing the processes of CPA Ontario, and the bylaws, regulations, rules and policies of CPA Ontario; - "hearing" means a proceeding under the Act that commences with the service of an originating process, and includes a motion; - "holiday" means a holiday as defined in the Rules of Civil Procedure; - "motion" means a request for a ruling or decision by a tribunal on a particular issue at any stage in the proceeding which is subject to these Rules, other than a request for an adjournment; - "person" includes an individual, sole proprietorship, partnership, unincorporated association, unincorporated syndicate, unincorporated organization, trust, body corporate, and a natural person in his or her capacity as trustee, executor, administrator, or other legal representative;

-- "Secretary" means the Secretary to the relevant adjudicative committee; - "reconsideration" means a tribunal's reconsidering of its order, and includes an application for readmission to membership; - "tribunal" means the member or members of an adjudicative committee assigned to a hearing.
+"Secretary" means the Secretary to the relevant adjudicative committee;

+"reconsideration" means a tribunal's reconsidering of its order, and includes an application for readmission to membership;

+"tribunal" means the member or members of an adjudicative committee assigned to a hearing.

-Interpretation of Rules
+Interpretation of Rules 1.03